Ask Safely: Privacy-Aware LLM Query Generation for Knowledge Graphs: Experiments Results

 To implement the privacy-aware strategy for querying KGs described in Section~\ref{sec-methodology}, we used the BESSER Agentic Framework (BAF)~\cite{BAF}.
 BAF is designed to facilitate and accelerate the development of AI agents in a low-code manner.
 It natively implements the simple NER method described previously and allows the definition of synonyms, which are automatically used to identify key entities.
 Additionally, BAF integrates generative-LLM APIs, enabling seamless use of LLMs during agent execution.
 All the code used in our experiments is available on GitHub\footnote{\url{https://github.com/maurodlt/PrivateNL2CYPHER}}.

-We evaluate our strategy using the METAQA dataset~\cite{zhang2018variational}, which contains facts for 16,427 movies, including their actors, directors, writers, release years, language, tags, genre, IMDB votes, and IMDB ratings.
+\textbf{Dataset}: We evaluate our strategy using the METAQA dataset~\cite{zhang2018variational}, which contains facts for 16,427 movies, including their actors, directors, writers, release years, language, tags, genre, IMDB votes, and IMDB ratings.
 The dataset also provides natural language questions and corresponding answers, with entities already annotated between brackets.
 We use the ``vanilla'' test set, containing 39,093 questions.
 Most of these questions follow the same pattern, varying only in entity values (e.g., actor or movie names).
 Because these values are automatically replaced in our privacy-aware strategy, we reduced the dataset to 503 questions with unique patterns.
+A k-hop query refers to a question that requires traversing k relations in the knowledge graph to reach the answer.
+The METAQA dataset includes questions requiring one-, two-, and three-hop reasoning, making it a challenging benchmark that covers both simple and complex reasoning tasks.
+Among the 503 unique questions, 143 require 1-hop, 210 require 2-hop, and 150 require 3-hop queries to correctly answer the question.